To be considered for the Online Accountancy program, applicants must meet the following requirements:

 - Fast Track admission allows you to apply without submitting a GMAT/GRE score or an essay.
 You qualify for Fast Track admission if you meet all three of the following criteria:

-- A bachelor’s degree from a regionally accredited university in the United States.
+- A bachelor’s degree from a regionally accredited university.
 Prerequisites include at least 18 semester credits in upper-division accounting topics and at least 15 semester credits in other business topics.
 (See list above.)

 - Cumulative undergraduate GPA ≥ 3.00 (4.00 scale)